How to Configure Email Filters

 Multiple actions

 To create additional actions for a rule, click a plus symbol to the right of an action.
 A new action menu will appear on the interface.
+For example, you could add the Deliver to Folder action to ensure that an inbox keeps a copy of all emails sent to it, then add the Redirect to Email action to forward those emails to a new destination address.

 To delete an additional action, click the minus symbol to the right of the action.
 The system will remove that action from the interface.